picodata/genin/README.md

 #### Balancing and distribution control

 By default, `Genin` always allocates instances based on the current host load.
-For example the following configuration for a genin would be distributed in the following way:
+For example the following configuration for Genin would be distributed in the following way:

 ```yaml